Henry Hill: Other media appearances and activity

 The 1990 film My Blue Heaven was based on Hill's life, with the screenplay written by Pileggi's wife Nora Ephron.
 The 2001 TV film The Big Heist was based on the Lufthansa heist, and Hill was portrayed by Nick Sandow.

 In 2004, Hill was interviewed by Charlie Rose for 60 Minutes.
-July 24, 2010, marked the 20th anniversary of the release of Goodfellas.
-This milestone was celebrated with a private screening hosted by Hill for a select group of invitees at the Museum of the American Gangster.
+Hill celebrated the film's 20th anniversary on July 24, 2010, by hosting a private screening at the Museum of the American Gangster.
 On June 8, 2011, a show about Hill's life aired on the National Geographic Channel's Locked Up Abroad.

 In 2006, Hill and Ray Liotta appeared in a photo shoot for Entertainment Weekly.
 At Liotta's urging, Hill entered alcohol rehabilitation two days after the session shoot.

 In reference to his many victims, Hill stated in an interview in March 2008 with the BBC's Heather Alexander: "I don't give a heck what those people think; I'm doing the right thing now," addressing the reporter's question about how his victims might think of his commercialization of his story through self-written books and advising on Goodfellas.

 In 2008, Hill was featured in episode three of the crime documentary series The Irish Mob.
 In the episode, Hill recounts his life of crime, as well as his close relationship with Jimmy Burke and the illegal activity the two engaged in together.
 A large portion of the segment focuses on Burke's and Hill's involvements in the famous Lufthansa heist.

 In August 2011, Hill appeared in the special "Mob Week" on AMC; he and other former mob members talked about The Godfather, Goodfellas, and other such mob films.

 In 2014, the ESPN-produced 30 for 30 series debuted Playing for the Mob, the story about how Hill and his Pittsburgh associates, and several Boston College basketball players, committed the point-shaving scandal during the 1978–79 season, an episode briefly mentioned in the movie.
 The documentary, narrated by Liotta, was set up so that the viewer needed to watch the film beforehand to understand many of the references in the story.

-Hill was a frequent guest on The Howard Stern Show, where he would often appear in drunken condition and openly discuss his alcoholism.